 Hiking in NZ requires proper equipment.
 You need windproof and waterproof clothing that’ll keep you warm and dry.
 The weather can change suddenly, so always pack a few layers no matter how promising the day looks.
 We had to buy gloves, a beanie, and proper hiking pants during our trip.

 The following list contains our personal hiking gear and a few additional recommendations.

 Merino Wool Hiking Socks.
 Icebreaker makes the best hiking socks out there.
-Socks have lifetime warranty.
+Socks have a lifetime warranty.

 Fleece (one for hiking, one for sleeping).
 It’s always good to have a fleece with you for added warmth.
 Fleece sweaters are lightweight and dry quickly.
-Buy a Marmot Norhiem Women’s Sweater Knit Fleece Jacket on Amazon.
+Check out this Marmot Norhiem Women’s Sweater Knit Fleece Jacket on Amazon.

 Gloves.
 NZ wind can be brutal.
-Your hands will thank you, if you give them some protection.
-If your hands tend to swell while hiking, make sure to buy gloves that aren’t too tight.
+Gloves will make hiking far more comfortable.
+If your hands tend to swell while hiking, buy gloves with extra room, or a size larger.

 Beanie and Sunhat

 Cat 4 Polarized Sunglasses

 Hiking Backpack.
 Perfect backpack for day hiking: Jack Wolfskin Rock Surfer 25.5.

 Backpack Rain Cover.
 Rain is part of the NZ hiking experience.
 You’ll definitely want a rain cover.